martingrosche/notion-2-issue/README.md

 1. Create GitHub issues via [Notion Database Template](#notion-database-template)
 2. Link created GitHub issue to the [referenced project number](https://github.blog/changelog/2024-05-23-sunset-notice-projects-classic/)
     > [!IMPORTANT]
     > Creation of new projects (classic) is [disabled](https://gh.io/projects-classic-sunset-notice).
 Therefore only [new projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are supported!

     > [!NOTE]
     > To find the project number, look at the project URL.
 For example, https://github.com/orgs/octo-org/projects/5 has a project number of 5.
+3. Providing a list of created issue numbers as output variable.

 ## Example Usage